zhangvicto/hodytek-deploy/README.md

 ## Deployment Reminders

-Uncomment base path line such that the Github pages is aware of the root directory.
+- Uncomment base path line such that the Github pages is aware of the root directory.
 (Ignore once domain is set up)
+- Delete cache